-Canvas panels are a great surface to work on because they are inexpensive, they provide a surface similar to stretched canvas, and they are firm and durable, letting you work with harder graphite and apply more pressure.
+Canvas panels are a great surface to work on because they are inexpensive, provide a surface similar to stretched canvas, and are firm and durable, letting you work with harder graphite and apply more pressure.

-One of the issues that you’ll have when you draw on a stretched canvas is that using even moderate amounts of pressure will cause the canvas to sink in as you draw.
+One of the issues you’ll have when you draw on a stretched canvas is that using even moderate amounts of pressure will cause the canvas to sink in as you draw.

 This will affect your final drawing since the canvas pops back into place as soon as you remove the pressure.
-Many artists are also the most comfortable drawing when they can rest their hand on their drawing surface.
+Many artists are also the most comfortable drawing when they can rest their hands on their drawing surface.

 Doing this with stretched canvas is problematic because the canvas will move, but with canvas panels, there is no such concern.